-20 000 1999 CARRYING AMOUNT ESTIMATED FAIR VALUE Investments \$ 8,985 605,000 \$ 8,985 586,300 \$ 12,068 605,000 \$ 12,068 582,000 Convertible Notes 300,000 190,000 431 331,350 190,000 2 800 435 Interest rate floor (74) 104 392 (137) 49 264 interest rate floors (collectively, the "interest rate agreements").
-The interest rate agreements are denominated in U.S. dollars and have designated maturities which occur every three months until the interest rate agreements expire in March 2002.
+20 000 1999 CARRYING AMOUNT ESTIMATED FAIR VALUE CARRYING AMOUNT ESTIMATED FAIR VALUE Investments \$ 8,985 605,000 \$ 8,985 586,300 \$ 12,068 605,000 \$ 12,068 582,000 Convertible Notes 300,000 190,000 331,350 190,000 Interest rate caps 431 (74) 2 104 800 (137) 435 49 Foreign currency forward contracts 392 264 interest rate agreements expire in March 2002.
 Cash payments received from or paid to the counterparties on the interest rate agreements are the difference between the amount that the reference interest rates are greater than or less than the contract rates on the designated maturity dates, multiplied by the notional amounts underlying the respective interest rate agreements.
 Cash payments or receipts between the Company and counterparties are recorded as a component of interest expense.
 The initial cost or receipt of these arrangements are deferred and amortized as a component interest expense over the term of the interest rate agreement.
 The Company manages exposure to counterparty credit risk by entering into the interest rate agreements only with major financial institutions that are expected to fully perform under the terms of such agreements.
 The notional amounts are used to measure the volume of these agreements and do not represent exposure to credit loss.
 The impact of the interest rate agreements was not material to interest expense or cash flows for 2000, 1999 and 1998.

 Interest Rate Risk Management.
-To mitigate risks associated with changing interest rates on borrowings under the Senior Credit Facilities, the Company entered into interest rate caps and
+To mitigate risks associated with changing interest rates on borrowings under the Senior Credit Facilities, the Company entered into interest rate caps and interest rate floors (collectively, the "interest rate agreements").
+The interest rate agreements are denominated in U.S. dollars and have designated maturities which occur every three months until the